 To break out water use by sector, total use, potable water use, recycled water use, and water use billed to recharge accounts was recorded for each month from the Campus utilities bills.
 The recharge account consists of all non-state funded buildings, which are responsible for paying their own utilities since they aren't funded by the state.
 Because of this, water use for all non-state funded buildings is recorded and billed on each utilities bill.
 The recharge account is broken down into three categories: H&RS, research buildings, and 'other buildings' (Event Center, Rec Center, Faculty Club, and The University Center).
 This data was aggregated by month and year to get the breakdown of total water use for the following sectors: Academic, Non-Academic, State and non-State Funded, H&RS, and Irrigation (Table 28, 29).
 For industrial water, only one year of metered data was available.
-Potable water use for industrial was estimated by Facilities Management using metered data for FY 2010/11 to be 14%.
-All industrial water on-campus is used for non-residential buildings.
+Potable water use for industrial water on-campus is used for non-residential buildings.